 Ask the following to gauge a caregiver’s bandwidth:

 - Will you be working other jobs that might be affected if I’m delayed getting home?

 - Would you be available for respite care or to stay over for a long weekend?

 - What are your responsibilities outside of work?
 Do you have to account for the schedules or needs of others in your workday, or are you flexible?

--- How would you handle it if my mother wakes up grumpy and doesn't want to get dressed or eat her breakfast-but she has a doctor's appointment later that morning?
+- What would you do if my mother wakes up grumpy and doesn’t want to get dressed or eat her breakfast but she has a doctor’s appointment later that morning?